|Moby Dick by Herman Melville||Kentish Town||Nine weeks||16.9- 25.11 2019||Mondays 5-7 PM|

 “Call me Ishmael. . . .”

-First published in 1851, Moby-Dick, or The Whale, was a critical and commercial failure that effectively ended Herman Melville’s professional writing career.
-A century and a half later, Moby Dick ranks as one of the greatest works in the English language.
-Its three famous opening words, and the image of the one-legged Ahab in mad pursuit of the great White Whale, have risen to the level of cultural icons.
-This grand—and occasionally grandiose—novel unites the many voices of Herman Melville in a mongrel mix of epic poetry, Shakespearean tragedy, encyclopedic cataloguing, biblical oratory—and not a small dose of comedy.
+First published in 1851, Moby Dick ranks on almost any list as one of the greatest works in the English language.
+Its three famous opening words, and the image of the one-legged Ahab in mad pursuit of the great White Whale, have become cultural icons.
+This grand—and occasionally grandiose—adventure tale unites the many voices of Herman Melville in a mongrel mix of epic poetry, Shakespearean tragedy, encyclopedic cataloguing, biblical oratory—and not a small dose of comedy.
+With Moby Dick, Melville presents an insightful study of obsession, madness and charismatic leadership that anticipates many of our contemporary conversations of democracy, cosmopolitanism, capitalism and environmentalism.

 “I am half way in the work . . .
 It will be a strange sort of book, tho’, I fear; blubber is blubber you know; tho’ you might get oil out of it, the poetry runs as hard as sap from a frozen maple tree;—and to cool the thing up, one must needs throw in a little fancy, which from the nature of the thing, must be ungainly as the gambols of the whales themselves.
 Yet I mean to give the truth of the thing, spite of this.” —Herman Melville

-If you have any questions about this study, please contact us.
+If you have any questions about the Salon study, please contact us.